lei0418s/Effective-CPP/README.md

 ```

 ### Class initialization
-&emsp;&emsp;The responsibility for initialization falls on
-constructors.Make sure that each constructor initializes every member of the object.
+&emsp;&emsp;The responsibility for initialization falls on constructors.
+Make sure that each constructor initializes every member of the object.
 It is important not to confuse assignment with initialization.
 ```cpp
 class ABEntry {
 public: